 Who is at fault in a rear-end accident?

 In many rear-end collisions, the trailing driver is presumed to have caused the crash because drivers are expected to leave enough stopping distance.
-But that does not mean liability is automatic in every case.
-Sudden stops, unsafe lane changes, chain-reaction crashes, disputed intersection timing, and conflicting statements can all affect how fault is argued.
+But liability is not automatic in every case.
+Sudden stops, unsafe lane changes, chain-reaction crashes, disputed intersection timing, poor weather, and conflicting statements can all affect how fault is argued.

 What to do after a rear-end accident in Chicago